 When the local authority carries out a financial assessment for residential care they will ask about previously-owned assets, not just those that are owned currently.
 Remember that with a property, it is quite easy for the authorities to check the ownership ‘trail’.

-If they consider that a person has deliberately disposed of assets to increase eligibility for local authority funding, this is called ‘deliberate deprivation’.
 This might include giving away (gifting) assets, as well as other courses of action, such as selling an asset for less than its true value.
 For example, there have been cases of people ‘selling’ houses to a relative for a nominal fee such as £10, just so that they can transfer the legal ownership.